Scrum Master vs Project Manager: What's the Difference?

 Project Manager: For Project Managers, these skills and knowledge are typically required:

-• Project management methodologies: They need a deep understanding of traditional project management methodologies and tools.
+• Project management methodologies: Project Managers need a deep understanding of traditional project management methodologies and tools.

 • Risk and budget management: They should be able to identify risks early and manage the project budget effectively.